mlswg/mls-architecture/draft-ietf-mls-architecture.md

   their identity.

-By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one of its functionalities could allow an adversary to, among other things, impersonate group members.
-We discuss security considerations regarding the compromise of the different AS functionalities in detail in {{as-compromise}}.
+By the nature of its roles in MLS authentication, the AS is invested with a large amount of trust and the compromise of one the AS could allow an adversary to, among other things, impersonate group members.
+We discuss security considerations regarding the compromise of the different AS functions in detail in {{as-compromise}}.

 The association between members' identities and signature keys is fairly flexible in MLS.
 As noted above, there is no requirement that all clients